FreshRSS/FreshRSS/docs/en/admins/05_Configuring_email_validation.md

 If it fails, you can change the environment (in `data/config.php` file, change `production` to `development`).
 PHPMailer will become more verbose and you will be able to see what happens in the PHP logs.
-If something’swrong here, you will probably better served by asking to your favorite search engine than asking us.
+If something’s wrong here, you will probably better served by asking to your favorite search engine than asking us.
-If you think that something’swrong in FreshRSS code, do not hesitate to open a ticket though.
+If you think that something’s wrong in FreshRSS code, do not hesitate to open a ticket though.

 Also, make sure the email didn’t arrive in your spam.